nightingaleproject/Mortality-Data-Quality-Assessment-Examples/README.md

   * [proportion_with_one_cause.py](proportion_with_one_cause.py) – Proportion of records with only one cause of death condition – multiple clinical conditions are typically reported by the medical certifier within Part I and Part II of the death certificate.

   * [proportion_with_unsuitable_underlying.py](proportion_with_unsuitable_underlying.py) – Proportion of records with unsuitable underlying cause of death (UCOD) – unsuitable UCODs are those which are unknown and ill-defined; immediate and intermediate; and nonspecific.
+This code example also shows how the results can be displayed on a per-certifier basis.

   * [proportion_without_other_conditions.py](proportion_without_other_conditions.py) – Proportion of records without other significant conditions – part II of the death certificate contains medical conditions that contributed to the death but were not considered to be part of the chain of events that led to death.